Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 580 should be a small bit faster than the GeForce GTX 970 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 580 should perform a small bit faster than the GeForce GTX 970 in general. (explain)

-Texel RateThe Radeon RX 580 should be much (approximately 66%) more effective at AF than the GeForce GTX 970. (explain)
+Texel RateThe Radeon RX 580 should be much (more or less 66%) faster with regards to AF than the GeForce GTX 970. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison